nicolas2192/RAE_DailyWord/README.md

 ### :wrench: **Configuration**
 ### Step 1
+Install python and mandatory modules

+Firstly, we need to install python.
+Its highly recommended to use a new environment.
+If you are working with the anaconda distribution you should do something like this:

+`conda create -n new_env_name_here`
+`conda activate new_env_name_here`
+`conda install python=3.7`
-Install all mandatory modules -> `pip install -r requirements.txt`
+`pip install -r requirements.txt`

+*Note:* Each environment manager has its own methods.
+I strongly recommend check the documentation.

 ### Step 2
 Set email sender (skip this step if you are not sending the word by email)